Gunman, police officer killed in attack on Kenya deputy president's home

 Late on Saturday, police had initially said the attacker was armed with a machete and had injured one police officer before holing himself up in an outbuilding.

+Ruto and Kenyatta spent Saturday campaigning in the counties of Kitale, Kericho and Narok, the president's office said in a statement.
+Neither commented on the incident.

-A Reuters reporter near Ruto's compound said he saw several police vehicles going in and out of the compound, as well as one armored vehicle in the compound.
+A Reuters reporter near Ruto's compound said he saw several police vehicles going in and out of the compound, as well as one armoured vehicle in the compound.

+The reporter said he also saw one armoured vehicle in the compound.